 He was mad.
 Very mad.
 His own people, their own sacred writings which foretold about God including the Gentiles too, they were stomping on that.
 They would rather make money off the need for animals than realize Jesus would remove that need forever in Himself which would bring in everyone (see Hebrews 10:4,10-14, John 1:29, 19:30, Galatians 3:28).

 So today, my friends, know this: Jesus got angry and flipped tables because He was passionate about including all nations in with His family, not just the Jews who believed.
 Not one time in the Bible does Jesus get mad at a Gentile who reached out to Him.
 He only got mad at the legalists who refused to include us.
 They wanted religion but Jesus wanted relationship.
-Therefore Christ got livid when this promise was ignored.
+Christ got livid when this promise was ignored.
 He’s still passionate about this very promise, today.
 Through you and I, dear Christian, He’s still reaching out to everyone who has not yet believed.
 Keep being yourself.
 You are fulfilling the original promise of God, to include the entire world in His family, by grace through faith.

 A prayer for you: Dad, thank you for giving me the right to call you Dad.
 I had an enraged person email me the other day, irate about the fact that I call you Dad.
 But that’s what you are.
 You’re my Dad.
 You’re my Father.
 You’re Abba.
-I love you so much, and I’m so happy you gave me the right to be your son, even as a Gentile.
+I love you so much and I’m so happy you gave me the right to be your son, even as a Gentile.
 Right now, I lift up all who are reading this, directly to you.
-So many of these dear people have the wrong idea about you.
-Because of others who’ve misrepresented you, they’ve believed the lie that you’re furious, yet you’re not.
+So many of these dear readers have the wrong idea about you.
+Because of people who’ve misrepresented you they’ve believed the lie that you’re furious, yet you’re not.
 All your fury was placed on Christ at the Cross.
 Instead, you’re enthusiastic about including all nations, all people groups, and every ethnicity in heaven.
 Keep using our hands, feet, and mouths to accomplish this amazing feat.
 We’re honored, Dad.
 Amen.